felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.42.3-rc.2 =

-(2019/04/20) Added more debug logging in the WpssoJsonProPropAggregateRating and WpssoJsonProPropReview classes (Pro version).
+(2019/04/20) Fixed an "Array to string conversion" error from the WP Recipe Maker integration module (Pro version).

 = 1.42.2 =